 ➡️ BOOK YOUR TRANSFER TO SIEM REAP AIRPORT (USD 9) ⬅️

 The new Siem Reap Angkor International airport is a 4E airport category, boasting a runway measuring 3,600 meters in length and 45 meters in width.
-An aerodrome with a reference code 4E can accommodate aircraft with a “Reference Field Length” of 1800m and above and a wingspan up to 65m,
+An aerodrome with a reference code 4E can accommodate aircraft with a “Reference Field Length” of 1800m and above and a wingspan up to 65m.

+The new Siem Reap Airport is able to accommodate larger aircrafts, including models like A340-300, A350-900, B777-200, B777-300ER, B747-300, and B747-400.
+Moreover, the airport will feature a total of 48 gates to facilitate smoother passenger operations.
+International arrivals and departures are in the same building and domestic departures in another building nearby.
 While Siem Reap Airport has basic amenities, opportunities exist to expand its services.
 The airport currently offers free Wi-Fi and SIM card sales immediately outside the arrival area.
 However, food and duty free options are still limited within the departures and arrivals terminals.
 Expanding the dining and shopping selection could enhance the passenger experience.

-👮Siem Reap Airport Visa on Arrival (VOA)
+🛂 Siem Reap Airport Visa on Arrival (VOA)

 Visitors arriving at the Siem Reap airport in Cambodia have two options for entry visas depending on the length of their stay.
 They can obtain either a tourist visa on arrival, valid for up to 30 days of leisure travel, or a business visa on arrival, valid for up to 30 days of business activities.
 To save time, travelers also have the option to apply online beforehand for an Cambodia eVisa for an additional fee of $6.
 The eVisa allows visitors to skip the line upon airport arrival.

-Tourist (T) Leisure travel up to 30 days $30 Yes.
-One time for USD 50
+Leisure travel up to 30 days

-Business, Ordinary (E) Business trips up to 30 days $35 Yes, one year maximum
+Business trips up to 30 days

-👮E-arrival Card Cambodia
+🛂 E-arrival Card Cambodia

 Cambodia launched a trial “e-Arrival Card” system on January 1st, 2024, for all travelers entering the country.
 This electronic card replaces the various paper forms previously required upon arrival to simplify the entry process.
 During this test period from January 1st until June 30th, 2024, passengers can choose to fill out either the e-Arrival Card or paper immigration, customs, and health forms like before.
 The official website to fill-in your e-arrival card is https://arrival.gov.kh/.
 The website is available in English and 6 other asian languages.
 Please note that travelers must complete the online Cambodia e-Arrival Card within 7 days prior to arrival in the country.